gentinuhiu/Minesweeper/README.md

 <img src="https://github.com/gentinuhiu/Minesweeper/blob/main/Minesweeper/github-images/mines-show.png" width="35%">

-### 4. Opening safe squares
+### 4. Opening safe squares and flagging
 After clicking a safe square, the BFS algorithm will traverse through all safe squares starting from the one we clicked, till it reaches a square which is neighboring at least one mine.
 When such mine is reached, a number representing the neighboring mines will be written in the square.
+With right-click, we can flag the square we suspect of having mine.

 <img src="https://github.com/gentinuhiu/Minesweeper/blob/main/Minesweeper/github-images/grid-click.png" width="35%">